Urvirith/bearlang-archive/README.md

 # bearlang
 Simple Language For Embedded Development, name is based off nickname for my kid

-Will start off as a transpiler to C.
+Will start off as interprator in Go, possible migration to Rust for speed.

 Hopefully will take off and evolve,